 A survey of the distinctive features of the Black community.
 Survival and coping techniques such as individual and group processes are examined.
 The relationship of the Black community to other segments of the U.S. community will be explored: education, administration of justice, drug abuse, economics of the ghetto, the family.
-Offered every year mobility are stressed.
-Designed to give basic understandings to prospective teachers of Spanish-speaking students in New York City and other urban areas.
-Selected field experiences to educational and cultural institutions related to the Spanish-speaking community.
+Offered every year.